RachDommett/testrepository/README.md

 testrepository
 ==============
-This is my first respoistry on GitHub
+This is my first repository on GitHub